Fred Noe

 “The Ambassador”

-Frederick “Fred” Booker Noe III, son of the late great Frederick “Booker” Noe Jr. and great grandson of Jim Beam, is a seventh generation distiller and keeper of a family flame that has burned for more than 200 years.
+Frederick “Fred” Booker Noe III, son of the late, great Frederick “Booker” Noe and great-grandson of Jim Beam, is a seventh-generation distiller and proud keeper of a family flame that has burned since 1795.
 Fred Noe became the Master Distiller for Jim Beam Brands in 2007.
-He loves sharing the the rich history of his family’s legacy in bourbon and the art of distilling whiskey.
+He loves sharing the rich history of his family’s legacy in bourbon and the art of distilling whiskey.

 Fred was steeped in whiskey culture early on.
-He was born in 1954 in Bardstown, Kentucky “the Bourbon Capital of the World,” and grew up in the same house his great grandfather, the legendary Jim Beam, once lived in.
+He was born in 1954 in Bardstown, Kentucky, and grew up in the same house his great-grandfather, the legendary Jim Beam, once lived in.
 He learned at a young age to appreciate and understand the craft of whiskey making while listening to his father’s stories about their family.

 Chirip-Sirip-Leaderboard-Ad